What Is Considered a Log Cabin in Ireland?

 What's the Average Cost of a New Log Cabin?

-The cost of a new log cabin in Ireland will depend on the type of cabin you choose as seen previously.
-To get a general idea of the cost, we provide a range for each type of log cabin below:
+The cost of a new log cabin in Ireland will depend on the type of cabin you choose.
+To get a general idea:

-As log extensions depend on the work done, most contractors provide a guide price that ranges from €600 to €750 per square metre for this type of work.
+- Log cabin extensions.
+Most contractors provide a guide price that ranges from €600 to €750 per square metre.

 Where To Buy Log Cabins in Ireland?